 A FORCE SENSOR (1246-W85-C), and a light FOLLOW SENSOR (1247-W5-B3) must be installed on robot C. The relevant specifications are shown in Appendix 10.
 1. The program can be written, corrected or uploaded during the contest by contestants.
 Robot C's starting mechanism must be initiated by either Robot A or B touching the FORCE SENSOR (1246-W85-C).
 If robots A or B start robot C, and Robot C successfully and fully leaves the starting area, 5 points are awarded.
 Robot C follows the black line and collects the 10 dragon fruit items from the dragon fruit orchard, depositing them in the correct storage area to obtain the task points.
 The scoring table is shown below Note 1.
 For the elementary school teams, dragon fruit can be collected by robots A or B, and taken to the dragon fruit storage area.
 Robot C must successfully follow the black line to the unmanned vehicle charging station for charging, where 20 points will be awarded.
 Entering successfully means that the entire robot is parked within the unmanned vehicle charging station, no part may extend beyond the black line.
 If the A or B robot sends the engineer to the top of the charging station from the nursery center, 10 points are awarded.
 If the above four tasks are completed, teams are awarded a total score of 80 points.

-The dragon fruit harvest The dragon fruit harvest 8 dragon fruit have been needs to be placed inside has been successfully successfully deposited, 2 the red area indicated. deposited. have not.
+The dragon fruit harvest needs to be placed inside the red area indicated.